You can replace eggs in recipes with a variety of other foods, including applesauce, ground flaxseed, yogurt, and some

-Whichever fruit you choose to use, you can replace each egg with one-fourth cup (65 grams) of purée.
+Whichever fruit you choose to use, you can replace each egg with 1/4 cup (65 grams) of purée.

 Baked goods made with puréed fruits may not brown as deeply, but they will be very dense and moist.

 This substitution works best in cakes, muffins, brownies, and quick breads.

 You can grind the seeds yourself at home or buy ready-made seed meal from the store.

 To replace one egg, whisk together 1 tablespoon (7 grams) of ground chia or flaxseed with 3 tablespoons (45 grams) of water until fully absorbed and thickened.

 Doing so may cause baked goods to become heavy and dense.
 Also, it may result in a nuttier flavor, so it works best in products like pancakes, waffles, muffins, breads, and cookies.